-If you're a junior or senior enrolled in a high school or a homeschool program who wants to take college courses now, HCC's selective dual enrollment program offers a unique learning experience for motivated students.
+If you're a junior or senior enrolled in a high school or a home school program who wants to take college courses now, HCC's dual enrollment program offers a unique learning experience for motivated students.

 You'll have the chance to experience HCC's academic rigor and classroom diversity, while earning both high school and college credit at an affordable price.
 Whether you opt for a full- or part-time course load, you're considered an HCC student and can take advantage of all our resources and participate in campus activities.
-The college credit you earn through the Dual Enrollment program transfers to most two-year and four-year colleges, both public and private.
+The college credit you earn through the dual enrollment program transfers to many two-year and four-year colleges, both public and private.

 Learn how to apply.

 HCC enrolls a diverse group of international students whose backgrounds and talents enhance the educational experience.
 With a wealth of support services for first-year college students, returning college students, and speakers of other languages, international students thrive at HCC.
 Many of our students have gone on to study at baccalaureate colleges and universities throughout the United States.